anandjanki/thoughtart/content/courses/add-math/functions/mappings/index.md

 ### 1-to-1 mapping

 This above mapping is called a 1-to-1 mapping.
-In this mapping whenever an element of the first set is connected to an element of the second set, it is connected to *one unique* element of the second set.
+In this mapping whenever an element of the first set is mapped to an element of the second set, it is mapped to *one unique* element of the second set.

 Don't be misled by the straight lines in the mapping above.
 The picture below is yet another example of a valid 1-to-1 mapping.